2023 Reading List

 by John Lanchester

 My thoughts: I really enjoyed this intricate book.
 Set on a posh street in London, the book follows the many characters of Pepys Road all living their own intricate lives, yet all somehow intrinsically and somewhat sinisterly linked.
 Each of the characters develops really well throughout the book, all going through hugely significant transformations.
-Really well written, and a fun take on typical London life, which I hugely appreciated as an ex-Londoner myself.
+Really well written and a fun take on typical London life, which I hugely appreciated as an ex-Londoner myself.

-Location: London, UK
+Location: London, England

 Found: purchased at Bouquinerie Thomas in Brussels, Belgium in August 2021